InternetMaximalism/intmax2-zkp/README.md

 ![Rust](https://img.shields.io/badge/language-Rust-orange.svg)
 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-intmax2-zkp is the main repository for Zero-Knowledge Proof circuits of Intmax2, an innovative Layer2 blockchain scaling solution.
+intmax2-zkp is the main repository for Zero-Knowledge Proof circuits of Intmax2, an stateless rollup.

-## 🌟 About Intmax2
+## About Intmax2

 Intmax2 is a cutting-edge Zero-Knowledge rollup protocol designed to achieve scalable blockchain performance with minimal data and computational requirements on the underlying blockchain.
 Key features include:

 - Stateless and permissionless block production
 - Client-side focused data and computational costs
-- Periodic commitment generation by block producers
-- Distribution of inclusion proofs to senders
+- Distribution of data availability to senders
-- Collection and aggregation of sender signatures
 - Highly scalable architecture accommodating a large number of users

-This innovative design allows for a more efficient and scalable blockchain ecosystem, significantly reducing the burden on block producers and the Layer 1 blockchain.

 ## Circuit Descriptions